jeffpar/pcjs.v1/apps/pdp11/tapes/diags/README.md

 the XOR instruction was using 23504 for the *src* operand instead of 23506.

-Interestingly, this test PASSES in SIMH, even though it *also* incorrectly uses 23504 for XOR's *src* operand.
+Interestingly, this test PASSES in SimH, even though it *also* incorrectly uses 23504 for XOR's *src* operand.
 Why?
-Because when SIMH gets to this instruction:
+Because when SimH gets to this instruction:

 	023506: 010767 000030          MOV   PC,023542              ;FORM PC AS USED IN XOR ABOVE

 it incorrectly stores 023510 instead of 023512 into memory, and both mistakes end up canceling each other out.

-In fact, I'm less impressed with the accuracy of [SIMH's](https://github.com/simh/simh) PDP-11 emulation than I used to be, because in the process of getting to this particular test within the "11/70 CPU EXERCISER" (MAINDEC-11-DEQKC-B1-PB) diagnostic, there were numerous other failures as well (eg, TEST 41 and TEST 45).
+In fact, I'm less impressed with the accuracy of [SimH's](https://github.com/simh/simh) PDP-11 emulation than I used to be, because in the process of getting to this particular test within the "11/70 CPU EXERCISER" (MAINDEC-11-DEQKC-B1-PB) diagnostic, there were numerous other failures as well (eg, TEST 41 and TEST 45).
-However, SIMH is not my baby, so delving into those failures is an exercise for another day.
+However, SimH is not my baby, so delving into those failures is an exercise for another day.

+DISCLAIMER: Until I can run this test on real PDP-11 hardware, I have to acknowledge another possible explanation for the above failure: that SimH is *correct*, and that unlike all other registers, the value of the PC register is always used immediately, rather than after both *src* and *dst* have been decoded.
+But that strikes me as a strange architectural inconsistency, and given SimH's other "11/70 CPU EXERCISER" test failures, I'm going to stick with my original assumption -- for now.